's-Hertogenbosch: World War II and after

 One of the few official Nazi concentration camp complexes in Western Europe outside Germany and Austria was named after 's-Hertogenbosch.
 It operated from January 1943, to September 1944 and was known to the Germans as Herzogenbusch (see List of subcamps of Herzogenbusch).
 About 30,000 inmates were interned in the complex during this time, of whom about 12,000 were Jews.
 In the Netherlands, this camp is known as 'Kamp Vught', because the concentration camp was actually located at a heath near Vught, a village a few kilometres south of 's-Hertogenbosch.

-It was conquered by the Germans in World War II in 1940 and occupied by them for over four years.
-The allies struck back—the railway station was bombed by planes of the Royal Air Force on 16 September 1944.
-The city was liberated between 24 and 27 October 1944 during Operation Pheasant by British soldiers of Major-General Robert Knox Ross's 53rd (Welsh) Infantry Division after Major Donald Bremner of the 1st Battalion, East Lancashire Regiment, of 158th Infantry Brigade, had already routed the enemy on 23–24 October.
+The city was occupied by German forces during World War II from 1940 to 1944.
+The railway station was bombed by planes of the Royal Air Force on 16 September 1944.
+The city was liberated between 24 and 27 October 1944 during Operation Pheasant by British soldiers of Major-General Robert Knox Ross's 53rd (Welsh) Infantry Division following the victory of the 1st Battalion, East Lancashire Regiment, of 158th Infantry Brigade over the enemy on 23–24 October.

 After the war, 's-Hertogenbosch was modernized, like many other cities in the Netherlands.
-It was probably only geography that shielded the old town from rigorous reconstruction in those early years.
-Just in time, the pendulum swung over to protecting the history of the city.
+It was possible that it was only the geography that shielded the old town from rigorous reconstruction in those early years.
+Just in time, the pendulum swung back to protecting the history of the city.
 In 1956, the council wanted to demolish the Moriaan, the oldest brick building in the Netherlands, to give traffic better access to the market square.
 The permit was refused by the government and instead the building was restored, starting in 1963.
 Later, city councils became much more aware of the value of historic buildings and from about the turn of the millennium, the historic fortifications are also given much attention by the authorities.